 She has presented seminars of financial literacy to kids of all ages, from elementary school to senior citizens and believes everyone should develop of “spending plan”, rather than a budget.
 Lori holds a bachelor’s degree from SUNY Brockport, and in her banking career, she earned several certificates including her Certified Financial Marketing Professional designation.
 Lori currently resides in Barre and volunteers with Special Olympics of Vermont, Green Mountain United Way, Granite United Way, and Downstreet Housing and Community Development.

-Gregg has seventeen years of professional experience within the financial services and banking industries.
-Gregg joined Northfield Saving Bank as Senior Community Banker in 2021.
-He has also worked for People’s United Bank and TD Bank.
+Gregg has twenty years of professional experience within the financial services and banking industries.
+Gregg joined the State of Vermont Department of Financial Regulation in March 2023 as a Financial Examiner.
+Previously he worked at Northfield Saving Bank, People’s United Bank and TD Bank.
 He relocated to Vermont in 2016.
 Prior to that he worked with First Niagara in Rochester, New York and Bank of America in Greenville / Spartanburg, SC as well as owned a small woodworking business.
 He was previously a volunteer with Junior Achievement in Greenville, SC.
 In his free time, Gregg enjoys woodworking, skiing, boating, and hiking.
-Gregg resides in Washington County with his wife, Lynn, newborn son, Crosby, and dog, Granby.
+Gregg resides in Washington County with his wife, Lynn, son, Crosby, and their dog, Willow.

 Community National Bank